MS in Adolescent Education and Special Education (Dual Certification Grades 7-12)

 Fellows are paired with a classroom mentor-teacher.
 Teaching Fellows work alongside their mentors in a grade-appropriate classroom, attend school-based staff meetings and professional development seminars, and assume instructional responsibilities as assigned.

-Before starting classroom-based activities in the fall, all Teaching Fellows attend a College of Mount Saint Vincent summer institute designed to provide the professional knowledge and skills upon which to build a successful career in education.
+Before starting classroom-based activities in the fall, all Teaching Fellows attend a University of Mount Saint Vincent summer institute designed to provide the professional knowledge and skills upon which to build a successful career in education.

 - First Term – Summer 1 EDUC Care Summer Institute Term: June-July (12 credits)